Small boat at Little Ambergris Cay in the Turks and Caicos

 Be sure to follow the path to the top of the cliff that overlooks the beach.
 You’ll be rewarded with spectacular views.
 The stone path also continues to a small hidden tunnel and cave that leads to another secluded beach.

-Mudjin Harbour is the must-see attraction on any day trip to North Caicos and Middle Caicos, and the place you’ll probably want to spend the most time.
-It’s best to plan your visit in advance to use the day to its best advantage.
+Mudjin Harbour is the top must-see attraction on any day trip to North Caicos and Middle Caicos, and the place you’ll probably want to spend the most time exploring.
+It’s best to plan your visit in advance to use your time here wisely.
 Consider also stopping at Conch Bar Caves, Bambarra Beach, and Wade’s Green Plantation.

 Half Moon Bay